 In summary, the book is a refinement of economist and historian’s Deirdre Nansen McCloskey’s trilogy on the Bourgeois era.
 In this volume, McCloskey and Carden bring together her trilogy’s key points and arguments.
 It combines history, economics, literature, philosophy and pop culture and is the perfect introduction for a broad audience to McCloskey’s influential explanation of how we got rich.

-The book is now available for pre-order on Amazon.
+The book is now available to purchase on Amazon.

 How did you and McCloskey come to partner on this project?

 We really started getting to know one another when my adviser (John V.C.
 Nye)

 asked me to pick her up to and from the airport.
 She was at Washington University in Saint Louis to present a draft of The Bourgeois Virtues [the first volume of her Bourgeois trilogy], which I read in its entirety in the lead-up to her talk.
 I hosted her in 2009 when I was on the faculty at Rhodes College and remember spending a delightful afternoon browsing at bookstores in Oxford, Mississippi in advance of her seminar at the University of Mississippi during that trip.
 In October 2012, we met for lunch while I was in Chicago to film my parts of the “I, Pencil” Movie extended commentaries, a project she was also involved in.
 She asked me if I was interested in writing this book with her.
 It has been an honor to work with a scholar of McCloskey’s stature.

 In summary, what exactly is the Bourgeois Deal?